oweitman/ioBroker.openligadb/README.md

 * close connections and remove observers (timeouts/intervals)
 ### 0.0.8
 * new widget games of favorite clubs with multi league support as replacement for the old one
+### 0.0.9
+* optional weekday for widgets: gameday and gamesoffavclub,highlight the clubname in gamesoffavclub

 ## License
 MIT License